Explaining Machine Learning Models using Entropic Variable Projection: Explainable models for classification and regression using optimally perturbed datasets

-A ROC curve corresponding to perturbations of the variable $j_0$ can then be obtained by plotting pairs $(\mathrm{FPR}_{j_0,\tau},\mathrm{TPR}_{j_0,\tau})$ for a large number of $\tau \in [-1,1]$.
-We then obtain the evolution of both errors when $\tau$ evolves, which allows a sharper analysis of the error evolution (see \textit{e.g.} Appendix~\ref{ssec:ROCcurves}).
-Finally, the variables influence on the predictions may be quantified by computing the proportion of predicted 1s
+Again with $\Phi$ as in Theorem \ref{th:mainenpractice}, a ROC curve corresponding to perturbations of the variable $j_0$ can then be obtained by plotting pairs $(\mathrm{FPR}_{t},\mathrm{TPR}_{t})$ for a large number of $t \in \mathbb{R}$.
+We then obtain the evolution of both errors when $t$ evolves, which allows a sharper analysis of the error evolution (see \textit{e.g.} Section~\ref{ssec:ROCcurves}).
+Finally, the variables influence on the predictions may be quantified by computing the portion of predicted $1$s

-which we suggest to plot similarly as $\mathrm{ER}_{j_0,\tau}$ (see Fig.~\ref{fig:ResultsAdultIncome}-(top)).
-The figures representing these indicators make it possible to simply understand the particular influence of the variables to obtain a decision $Y=1$, whatever the veracity of the prediction.
+which we suggest to plot similarly as $\mathrm{ER}_{t}$, with $\Phi$ as in Theorem \ref{th:mainenpractice} (see Figure~\ref{fig:ResultsAdultIncome}-(top)).
+The figures representing $\mathrm{P1}_{t}$ make it possible to simply understand the particular influence of the variables to obtain a decision $\hat{Y}=1$, whatever the veracity of the prediction.
 Importantly, they point out which variables should be positively or negatively modified in order to change a given decision.